FallenDev/SPFConverter/README.md

 ### Takes a SPF and Outputs PNG
 ----------------------------------

-Currently the encoding from png to spf does not correctly encode.
+Currently the encoding 16bpp is being worked on, also alpha channel is in progress.